-Prefix: move without picking up objects or fighting (even if you remember a monster change most values simply by selecting the menu entry for the given option (ie, by typing its letter or clicking upon it, depending on your user interface).
-For the non-boolean choices, a further menu or prompt will appear once you've closed this menu.
+Ι List selected parts of your inventory.
+I∗ - list all gems in inventory; Iu - list all unpaid items; Ix - list all used up items that are on your shopping bill; I\$ - count your money.
+Open a door.
+0 0 Set options.
+A menu showing the current option values will be displayed.
+You can change most values simply by selecting the menu entry for the given option (ie, by typing its letter or clicking upon it, depending on your user interface).
+For the nonboolean choices, a further menu or prompt will appear once you've closed this menu.
 The available options are listed later in this Guidebook.
 Options are usually set before the game rather than with the '0' command; see the section on options below.

-Set options.
-A menu showing the current option values will be displayed.
-You can

-D 1 1.:11 p ray your shopping DIII.

-P Put on a ring or other accessory (amulet, blindfold).

-P Repeat previous message (subsequent 'P's repeat earlier messages).

-q Quaff (drink) a potion.

-Select an object for your quiver.
+Pay your shopping bill. p Ρ Put on a ring or other accessory (amulet, blindfold). ^P Repeat previous message.
+Subsequent ^P's repeat earlier messages.
+The behavior can be varied via the msg window option.
+Quaff (drink) a potion. q Select an object for your quiver.
 You can then throw this using the 'f' command.
-(In versions prior to 3.3 this was the command to quit the game, which has now been moved to '#quit'.)

-r Read a scroll or spellbook.

-R Remove an accessory (ring, amulet, etc).

-^R Redraw the screen.

-s Search for secret doors and traps around you.
-It usually takes several tries to find something.
+(In Q versions prior to 3.3 this was the command to quit the game, which has now been moved to '#quit'.) r Read a scroll or spellbook.
+R Remove an accessory (ring, amulet, etc). ^R Redraw the screen.
+Search for secret doors and traps around you.
+It usually takes several tries to find s something.
+S Save (and suspend) the game.

-bonneuming.

-Save (and suspend) the game.
 The game will be restored automatically the next time you play.

-t Throw an object or shoot a projectile.

-Take off armor.

-S

-Teleport, if you have the ability.

-v Display version number.V Display the game history.

-w Wield weapon.

-w- - wield nothing, use your bare hands.

-Wear armor.

-Exchange your wielded weapon with the item in your secondary weapon slot.
-The latter is used as your second weapon in two-weapon combat.
+Throw an object or shoot a projectile. t Т Take off armor. ^T Teleport, if you have the ability.
+Display version number.
+Display the game history.
+V Wield weapon. w- - wield nothing, use your bare hands.
+W Wear armor.
+Exchange your wielded weapon with the item in your alternate weapon slot.
+The х latter is used as your secondary weapon when engaging in two-weapon combat.
 Note that if one of these slots is empty, the exchange still takes place.

-X Enter explore (discovery) mode, explained in its own section later.

-^X Display your name, role, race, gender, and alignment as well as the various deities in your game.

-z Zap a wand.
-To aim at yourself, use '.' for the direction.

-Zap (cast) a spell.
+Enter explore (discovery) mode, explained in its own section later. Χ Display your name, role, race, gender, and alignment as well as the various deities in îχ your game.
+Zap a wand.
+To aim at yourself, use '.' for the direction. z Ζ Zap (cast) a spell.
 To cast at yourself, use '.' for the direction.

-2 Suspend the game (UNIX versions with job control only).
+Suspend the game (UNIX versions with job control only).